How to blur the background with a digital camera

 You can use image editing software such as Adobe Photoshop or GIMP to manually blur the background in your photos.
 This allows you to have more control over the amount and intensity of the blur.

-See also What cord hooks a digital camera to a computer
+See also Is there a digital camera with usb

 2. Applying Gaussian Blur